LeoV31/invoicing/README.md

     python manage.py generate_cash_calls
     ```

-    This command generates a maximum of 1 cash call per investor for the CURRENT YEAR bills (status of the cash call created = "created").
+    This command generates at most one cash call per investor for the current year's bills.
+The status of the newly created cash call will be by default "created".
-    Note: If a cash call has already been created during the current year for a given investor and its status = "paid", all the bills included in this cash call wont be included in the new cash call created.
+    Note: If a cash call with the status "paid" already exists for an investor in the current year, the bills included in that paid cash call will not be included in the new cash call.

 ## Running Tests